lewikeezy/mongodb-eduhub-project/README.md

 ## Database Schema
 The text-based representation of the data model clearly shows the collections, their key fields, and how they relate to each other.
-Here is the textual representation of your EduHub data model:
+The Schema Image can be vivwed in the presentaion.pptx file.
+Here is the textual representation of the EduHub data model below:

 +-------------------+       +-------------------+       +-------------------+
 |     users         |<-----|    courses        |<------|    enrollments    |